overcache/NeoSolarized/README.md

 }'
 ```
 ### Tmux
-You may need same hack to make vim works well in tmux.
-Put this lines to your .vimrc:
+You may need the same hack to make vim work well in tmux.
+Put these lines into your .vimrc:
 ```vim
 set t_8f=^[[38;2;%lu;%lu;%lum
 set t_8b=^[[48;2;%lu;%lu;%lum